 Library website use: First-year students and other undergraduates

 The differences in the ease of library website use between first-year students and other undergraduates is displayed in Figure 4.
 Overall, when using the library website, the patterns for both first-year students and other undergraduates were similar except for three activities: requesting a print book, asking for help, and reserving a seat.
 Compared to other undergraduates, fewer first-year students found the library website “easy” and “very easy” to use when requesting a print book, asking for help, and reserving a seat.
 Given that the earlier finding shows that fewer first-year students used the physical library and print books from the library, it is possible that first-year students may not be familiar with library visit protocols, such as how to reserve a seat.
 This is in comparison to students who visited the library once and were more accustomed to reserving a seat and familiar with using print books.
-This unfamiliarity may result in more difficulty reserving a seat and requesting a print book the library website.
+This unfamiliarity may result in more difficulty reserving a seat and requesting a print book via the library website.

 [Insert Figure 4]